 Using Free Open Source Software clients put you back in charge of your mail.
 While webmail and apps can be very convenient, they can often be very opinionated on how you should interact with your mail.
 Mail clients are a very important tool.
 Some will provide privacy features like blocking e-mail trackers, and other useful tools like custom filtering.

 Instead of leaving your mail on a server forever, you can move them to your computer for offline access.
-Every client will have it’s own features, but having the capability to encrypt emails with PGP is a non-trivial advantage.
+Every client will have its own features, but having the capability to encrypt emails with PGP is a non-trivial advantage.

 I’m a huge fan of Mozilla Thunderbird though there are other e-mail clients, Privacy Guides has an excellent list of recommendations.